The plural in Spanish. Rules and examples of how it is formed

 The number in Spanish: singular and plural

-Spanish, like most languages, has number.
+Spanish, like most languages, has numerous.

 The number is not only used for counting: 1,2,3,4,5, etc.